Can You Dry Whites And Colors Together?

 • Check for any damage before putting them into the washer/dryer.

-Clothes that have been worn too much, or washed too many times without proper care, can become damaged over time.
+Clothes worn too much or washed too many times without proper care can become damaged over time.
 If they’re already getting thin or starting to fade, they may not make it after one more wash.

 What Colors Can You Not Dry Together?

 Do you have a washer and dryer in your home?
 If so, you’re already saving money on laundry expenses!
 However, there are still some costs associated with doing laundry at home.
-That’s why it’s wise to learn how to wash and dry efficiently.
+That’s why learning how to wash and dry efficiently is wise.

 The good news is that by following these easy steps, you’ll be able to avoid this problem:

 1. Before putting clothes into the washer, check their labels and separate items by type.
-For example, it’s best to wash all-cotton pieces together and all wool pieces together.
+For example, it’s best to wash all cotton and wool pieces together.
 If color bleeding does occur, it will only affect one type of clothing.

 3. Always follow recommended washing and drying instructions for clothes as seen on tags.